LiskArchive/lips/proposals/lip-update_genesis_block_schema_and_processing.md

 The genesis block is validated in the static validation stage as follows:

 * _Static validation of the genesis block_:
-    * Check that the `payload` property is set to its default value, i.e., empty array.
+    * Check that the `transactions` property is set to its default value, i.e., empty array.

 #### Block ID